lgmorand/training-aks-lab2/_entries/04-02 identity.md

 kubectl create secret generic <azure-voting-redis-secret> \
   --from-literal=password=<your_password> -n <your_namespace>
 ```
-Replace <azure-voting-redis-secret>, <your_password> by the secret name and redis password of your choice and <your_namespace> by the namespace where you need to deploy the secret.
+Replace azure-voting-redis-secret, your_password by the secret name and redis password of your choice and your_namespace by the namespace where you need to deploy the secret.
 You should see an output similar to:

 ```sh